PunGy/reroi/README.md

 const reactive_b: Reactive<number> = map(reactive_a, a => a + 1)
 ```

-It's misleadingly similar to `Fluid.derive`, but that is fundamentally a different thing.
+It's misleadingly similar to `Fluid.derive`, but that is fundamentally a
-`map` here creates a new `Fluid.val` using value of the existing one.
+different thing. `map` here creates a new `Fluid.val` using value of the
+existing one.
 Without ANY subscriptions applied.

-That is the key feature of `Fluid` -
+That is the key feature of `Fluid` - it doesn't compel you to modify your way
-it doesn't compel you to modify your way of thinking about the values in your system,
+of thinking about the values in your system, as usually happens with systems
-as usually happens with systems like `Mobx`, where a reactive value from the programmer's point
+like `Mobx`, where a reactive value from the programmer's point of view is a
-of view is a "plain" value, which contantly causes side-effect subscriptions.
+"plain" value, which contantly causes side-effect subscriptions.
+Nor is it the
-Nor is it the same to opinionated libraries like `RxJS`, which is force you to adapt to
+same to opinionated libraries like `RxJS`, which is force you to adapt to it's
-it's own functional-reactive approach, which might not be so easly applied to every architecture.
+own functional-reactive approach, which might not be so easly applied to every
+architecture.

 In `Fluid` nothing happend **implicitely**.

 - When you read with the `Fluid.read`, it is never creates a subscription.
-- When you want to subscribe to changes, you need to pass a reactive entities as a dependency to `Fluid.derive` or `Fluid.listen`.
+- When you want to subscribe to changes, you need to pass a reactive entities
+as a dependency to `Fluid.derive` or `Fluid.listen`.

+## Documentaion

 ### Fluid.val